jhpyle/docassemble/deploy.md

 hardest part about using it is figuring out how to deploy it on the internet.

-The easiest way to deploy **docassemble** is to use [Docassemble Toolkit], a hosting and support service provided by [Community.lawyer], a Public Benefit Corporation based in Brookyln, New York.
-[Community.lawyer] also offers [Law Guides], an app-creation service powered by **docassemble**.
+The easiest way to use **docassemble** is through a **docassemble-based** third-party service that provides interview development tools and hosting services.
+Existing providers include [Community.lawyer] and [HelpSelf Legal].
+(A third provider, [Clerical Platform], is currently available in beta mode.)

 If you want to deploy **docassemble** yourself, the easiest way is to install it using [Docker] on whatever machine you wish to use.